Weight Management Enhanced Service eligibility alert (HP202)

 The key features of the protocol alert are:

-🔍 Precise Patient Selection: This protocol alert identifies patients who could benefit from weight management support.
+1. Precise Patient Selection: This protocol alert identifies patients who could benefit from a Weight Management referral.

 Resource type: